Noah: Table of nations

 Genesis 10 sets forth the descendants of Shem, Ham, and Japheth, from whom the nations branched out over the Earth after the flood.
 Among Japheth's descendants were the maritime nations (10:2–5).
-Ham's son Cush had a son named Nimrod, who became the first man of might on earth, a mighty hunter, king in Babylon and the land of Shinar (10:6–10).
+Ham's son Cush had a son named Nimrod, who became the first man of might on earth, a hunter, king in Babylon and the land of Shinar (10:6–10).
 From there Ashur went and built Nineveh.
 (10:11–12) Canaan's descendants – Sidon, Heth, the Jebusites, the Amorites, the Girgashites, the Hivites, the Arkites, the Sinites, the Arvadites, the Zemarites, and the Hamathites – spread out from Sidon as far as Gerar, near Gaza, and as far as Sodom and Gomorrah (10:15–19).
 Among Shem's descendants was Eber (10:21).

 These genealogies differ structurally from those set out in Genesis 5 and 11.
 It has a segmented or treelike structure, going from one father to many offspring.
 It is strange that the table, which assumes that the population is distributed about the Earth, precedes the account of the Tower of Babel, which says that all the population is in one place before it is dispersed.

 Family tree

-Genesis 5:1-32 transmits a genealogy of the Sethites down to Noah, which is taken from the priestly tradition.

-A genealogy of the Canites from the Jawhistic tradition is found in Genesis 4:17–26.
+Genesis 5:1–32 transmits a genealogy of the Sethites down to Noah, which is taken from the priestly tradition.
+A genealogy of the Canites from the Jahwistic tradition is found in Genesis 4:17–26.
 Biblical scholars see these as variants on one and the same list.
 However, if we take the merged text of Genesis as a single account, we can construct the following family tree, which has come down in this form into the Jewish and Christian traditions.